smolang/SemanticObjects/manual/source/semantic-access.rst

     C d = new C(6, c);
   end

-The lifiting will contain the following axioms.
+The lifting will contain the following axioms.
 Note that ``prog:C_j`` is not mentioned.

 .. code-block:: none

    prog:C a smol:Class.
-   prog:C_i a smol:Method.
+   prog:C_i a smol:Field.
-   prog:C smol:hasMethod prog:C_i.
+   prog:C smol:hasField prog:C_i.

    run:obj1 a prog:C;
             C_i 5.